We're proud that our business provides access to justice and legal services for thousands of people who could not

 Download a copy of this statement

 DAS UK Holdings Limited and its subsidiaries, DAS Legal Expenses Insurance Company Limited, DAS Law Limited and DAS Services Limited (“DAS UK”) are committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
 DAS UK insists that the same standards that it promotes in combatting modern slavery are similarly adopted and enforced by its suppliers in order to adhere to the obligations and the intent of the Modern Slavery Act 2015 (“the Act”).

 DAS UK operates in the legal insurance and legal services markets together with ancillary and complimenting service streams.
 DAS UK is a subsidiary of ERGO Versicherungsgruppe AG which is in turn a wholly owned subsidiary of the Munich Re Group.

-DAS UK operates primarily in the UK, and employs 750 people with annual turnover in excess of £200m.
+DAS UK operates primarily in the UK, and employs 700 people with annual turnover of approximately £200m.
 To find out more about our business, please click https://www.das.co.uk or https://www.daslaw.co.uk.

 In order to deliver our services to business partners, clients and policy holders, we work with a range of suppliers from professional service organisations to suppliers of consumables.
 Irrespective of the services DAS UK receives from a supplier we insist that their obligations in respect of modern slavery and human trafficking must be to the same high standards as our own.

 As part of our commitment to combating modern slavery, we have implemented the following practices: